Networking¶

 Figure 17: Full VPC diagram

-• We need to have VPC endpoint service to access the AWS services, like S3, privately as they are in our VPC.
+- We need to have VPC endpoint service to access the AWS services, like S3, privately as they are in our VPC.

-• We need to ensure there is one interface endpoint for each availability zone.
+- We need to ensure there is one interface endpoint for each availability zone.

-• We need to pick a subnet in each AZ and add an interface endpoint to that subnet.
+- We need to pick a subnet in each AZ and add an interface endpoint to that subnet.

-• TCP traffic is isolated.
+TCP traffic is isolated.
 It is part of a larger offering called AWS PrivateLink to establish private connectivity between VPCs and services hosted on AWS or on-premises, without exposing data to the internet (No internet gateway, no NAT, no public IP @).

-• CIDR Blocks should not overlap between VPCs for setting up a peering connection.
+CIDR Blocks should not overlap between VPCs for setting up a peering connection.
 Peering connection is allowed within a region, across regions, across different accounts.

-• We can optionally connect our VPC to our own corporate data center using an IPsec AWS managed VPN connection, making the AWS Cloud an extension of our data center.
+We can optionally connect our VPC to our own corporate data center using an IPsec AWS managed VPN connection, making the AWS Cloud an extension of our data center.
 A VPN connection consists of a virtual private gateway (VGW) attached to our VPC and a customer gateway located in the data center.

-• A Virtual Private Gateway is the VPN concentrator on the Amazon side of the VPN connection.
+- A Virtual Private Gateway is the VPN concentrator on the Amazon side of the VPN connection.

-• A customer gateway is a physical device or software appliance on the on-premise side of the VPN connection.
+A customer gateway is a physical device or software appliance on the on-premise side of the VPN connection.
 We need to create a Site-to-site VPN connection between the CP GTW and Customer GTW.

-• As seen in Figure 18 "Full VPC diagram", the VPC peering helps to connect between VPCs in different region, or within the same region.
+helps to connect between VPCs in different region, or within the same region.
 And Transit GTW is used to interconnect our virtual private clouds (VPCs) and on-premises networks.
 In fact Transit Gateway is a more modern and easier approach to link VPCs.
 Using Transit Gateway route tables, We can control the traffic flow between VPCs.
-The peering connection would work; however, it requires a lot of point-to-point connections.
+The peering connection would work; however, it requires a lot of point-to-point connections. - If we have multiple AWS Site-to-Site VPN connections, we can provide secure communication between sites using the AWS VPN CloudHub.
+This enables our remote sites to communicate with each other, and not just with the VPC.

-• AWS VPN CloudHub operates on a simple hub-and-spoke model that we can use with or without a VPC.
+- AWS VPN CloudHub operates on a simple hub-and-spoke model that we can use with or without a VPC.

-Elastic Load balancers
+Elastic Load balancers¶

 Routes traffic into the different EC2 instances, containers or any IP @ end points in one or more AZs.
 As a managed service, Elastic Load Balancing scales automatically in response to changes in incoming traffic.
 It is deployed per region.